Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basic internal architecture

 The most common question, which can be asked about two expressions, is whether they define the same tensor (to within a free indices relabelling).
 This question arises in such frequent routines like substitutions and reduction of similar terms.
 Consider the following expressions:

 These two expressions have the same tensorial structure.
-If rename $a$ to $i$ and $c$ to $j$ in the left expression one will get exactly the same tensor as defined by the right expression.
+The above notation means that if rename $a$ to $i$ and $c$ to $j$ in the left expression one will get exactly the same tensor as defined by the right expression.
 So, the result of such comparison is not just true or false, but a {\itshape mapping of free indices} of one expression onto free indices of another expression.

 One of the major quirks of the problem lies in the fact that free and dummy indices hold completely different places.
 Mappings of {\itshape free} indices are global for expression, while {\itshape dummy} indices have their scopes.
 If some free index is present in several places, then its mapping will be the same everywhere.
-Consider the following two sums:
+On the other hand, explicit names of dummies are not important (consider indices $b$ and $q$ in the first example).
+Besides that, dummy indices brings additional structure into expressions, which should be taken into account when finding mappings.
+To illustrate this features, consider the following examples:

-Here $a$ and $c$ should be renamed into $i$ and $j$ respectively in both summands in order to transform l.h.s. into the r.h.s.
-If such renaming does not exist, then two expressions define different tensors:
+In the first expression $a$ and $c$ should be renamed into $i$ and $j$ respectively in both summands in order to transform l.h.s. into the r.h.s.
+But there is no mapping in the second example because structure of contractions of the second summand in the r.h.s. differs from that in the l.h.s. (if no symmetries defined for tensor $M_{ab}$).

-On the other hand {\itshape dummy} indices have more sophisticated mapping rules, since their explicit names are not important (consider indices $b$ and $d$ in the l.h.s and $q$ in the r.h.s.).
-So, dummy indices have their scopes, which introduces additional complexity into the problem.

-The formal definition of mapping of indices can be formulated as follows: the mapping of indices of tensor A to tensor B is a reflection between free indices of tensor A and indices of tensor B (need not be free), such that if we rename indices of A according to it, then A becomes exactly the same tensor as B (to within dummy indices relabelling).

-In fact, mapping of indices is the most frequently executed "atomic" operation in any real calculation.
-The implementation of mapping procedure and its underlying abstraction is a key achievement of Redberry.